trustgraph-ai/workbench-ui/README.md

 Go to http://localhost:8080

-## Deploy it
+## Release it

-Deployment is Github actions, automatic to Cloud Run.
+Deployment is Github actions, automatic to Docker Hub.
 Deployment kicks in automatically on anything with a version tag.
 Version tags should be of form v1.2.3.
+Convention is to have a branch name something like `release/vX.Y` for version tags of the form `vX.Y.Z`.
+So, version `v0.1.10` would be release on branch `release/v0.1`.

+On release, container images are pushed to docker hub.

+To release with TrustGraph, change the version number of the container in the trustgraph repo, `templates/values/images.jsonnet` and also in the config portal repo, same filename, `templates/values/images.jsonnet`.